bdesanctis/bamdam/README.md

 ### <a name="plotbaminfo"></a>bamdam plotbaminfo

 Plots mismatch and read length distributions.
 Mostly intended to be used after bamdam extract.
-Not very fast for large input bam.
+Not very fast for large input bam(s).
 Produces png or pdf.

 ```
+usage: bamdam plotbaminfo [-h] (--in_bam IN_BAM [IN_BAM ...] | --in_bam_list IN_BAM_LIST) [--outplot OUTPLOT]

+optional arguments:
+  -h, --help            show this help message and exit
-./bamdam plotbaminfo --in_bam IN_BAM --outplot OUTPLOT
+  --in_bam IN_BAM [IN_BAM ...]
+                        Input bam file(s)
+  --in_bam_list IN_BAM_LIST
+                        Path to a text file containing input bams, one per line
+  --outplot OUTPLOT     Filename for the output plot, ending in .png or .pdf (default: baminfo_plot.png)
 ```

 Example output for one input file: